Crux

 Usage

-import { cruxConvexStore } from '@crux/convex'
+import { convexRecordStore } from "@use-crux/convex";

-import { episodes, memory } from '@crux/convex/memory'
+import { episodes, memory } from "@use-crux/convex/memory";

-import { components } from './_generated/api'
+import { components } from "./_generated/api";

-const history = episodes({ id: 'chat-log', embed: dense })
+const history = episodes({ id: "chat-log", embed: dense });

-const mem = memory({ id: 'assistant', store, namespace: 'thread:1', blocks: [history] })createContextHandler(config)
+const mem = memory({

 Create a low-level Convex Agent context handler that resolves Crux Context objects into a single system message.